dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 need your pseudo-economic gurgling.
 Stop gurgling and drown: the world would be so much better off if your sardonically materialistic philosophy never existed.

-- large evaporations and diffusions of wealth may preordain/foreshadow/initiate conflict.

 The notion that we could have a society without money is bizarre, yet I hear it all the time.
 No man is an island and no economy is an